Krishnagupta0568/ai-fundamentals/1-get-started-with-ai.md

 ### Computer Vision

 Definition: Area of AI for visual processing based on interpretation of images and video

+The Seeing AI app is a great example of the power of computer vision.
+Designed for the blind and low vision community, the Seeing AI app harnesses the power of AI to open up the visual world and describe nearby people, text and objects.

 **Models and capabilities**